 Evocon monitors production on a variety of CNC (computer numerical control) machines from different manufacturers in metal and plastics processing.

 Lasers, plasma cutters, water jets, CNC lathes, milling and punching machines, and more.

 ESAB, Doosan, Okuma, Haas, Fermat, Finnpower, Amada, Bystronic, Feeler, etc.

 In standard production processes, we usually measure single pieces against a set target cycle time.
 However, in CNC machine monitoring it is often difficult to measure the processing time of single units against targets.
 This is because of the broad range of custom orders and combinations of part layouts on raw material.

 - Monitoring effective work time (availability)

 Typically, you would measure machine’s operating time, compared to it’s planned production time (planned production time is equal to scheduled work shifts minus planned stops).
-This approach offers a good insight into the utilisation rate of the equipment and stop reasons, e.g. loading, unloading, transporting material, cleaning, technical stops, breaks, organisational issues.
+This approach offers a good insight into the utilization rate of the equipment and stop reasons, e.g., loading, unloading, transporting material, cleaning, technical stops, breaks, organizational issues.

 - Counting pieces

 Depending on the machine and process, you could count the number of parts produced.
 In addition to effective work time, this option measures the processing time of a part against a set target time.

 How Do You Monitor a CNC Machine with Evocon?

 Monitoring CNC machine’s effective work time

-To track when the machine is working, you need to connect the system to the machine’s spindle, laser, Andon light or other electrical circuit that has current going through during the processing cycle.
+To track when the machine is working, you need to connect the system to the machine’s spindle, laser, Andon light, or any electrical circuit that has current going through during the processing cycle.
 Your local maintenance personnel can do this by themselves or with some assistance from Evocon if needed.

 Counting pieces produced by a CNC machine

 The best way to count produced pieces is to configure the G-code of the machine.
 G-code can provide signals from the machine about the operational status (working in automatic mode or not working).
 Sometimes, the code can be modified to send signals to a relay each time the machine finishes a part.